-Deep learning and artificial intelligence (AI) were once concepts that were highly theoretical, but as the digital transformation has progressed, they are now firmly entrenched in everyday reality.
-Not only are deep learning and AI readily apparent in a variety of operations, from website chatbots to market trend predictions, but also as a highly efficient VAT tool.
-But before we can explore this concept, let’s define deep learning.
+Not only are deep learning and AI readily apparent in a variety of operations, from website chat-bots to market trend predictions, but also as a highly efficient VAT tool.
+Deep learning and AI can be used as a VAT tool for the most up-to-date reporting and reclamation processes.

 Understanding Deep Learning